Boellis/prehab/README.md

 - User authentication with JWT
 - CRUD operations on exercises
 - Favorite, save, and rate workouts
-- View aggregated rating and popularity
+- View aggregated rating and features
-- User-specific exercise management
+- Retrieve specific or list of exercises
 - Search and filter by difficulty, description, title, favorites, and saves
 - Full REST API with Swagger docs  and ReDoc